Frequently Asked Questions

 Please visit tuition and fees for the most current information.

 The University of Utah School of Medicine Admissions Office does not determine residency for tuition purposes.
-The institutional policy for determining residency for tuition purposes may be found at http://admissions.utah.edu/apply/residency/institutional_policy.php
+The Graduate Admissions Office determines if a student will pay in-state or out-of-state tuition.
+Read the institutional policy

 Your rank is confidential and will not be released.
 Applicants are accepted from the alternate list in the order that the Admissions Committee ranked them.
 Your rank is secure throughout the admissions process.